-4.2 Configuration Files and Parameters
+5.2 Configuration Files and Parameters

-You can specify many mysqlbackup options either on the command line or as configuration parameters inside a configuration file.
-This section describes the use of configuration files and the meanings of the configuration options.
-For options that are typically specified on the command line, the primary descriptions and examples are in Section 4.1, "mysqlbackup Command-Line Options".
+You can specify mysqlbackup options either on the command line or as configuration parameters inside a configuration file.
+This section describes the use of configuration files.

 In general, mysqlbackup follows the mysql style of processing configuration options: [mysqlbackup] and [client] group options are passed as command-line options.
 Any command-line options that you specify override the values from the configuration file, and in the case of duplicate options, the last instance takes precedence. mysqlbackup also reads options in the [mysqld] group to detect parameters related to the source repository when no connection to mysqld is available.